The chapel opened to large crowds with sermons from the Rev. James Martineau and the Rev. J. H. Thom.

 End of an Era

-As the sources above show, the chapel was demolished at some point after the 1964 attempt to restore it.
+As the sources above show, the chapel was demolished at some point after May 1965.
 I have not been able to locate any records showing the exact date yet, nor any further mention of the chapel itself.
 I have read many different versions of when and why it was pulled down, none of them correct.
 Many official papers and books say it was demolished to build the housing estate.
 Not true.
 The housing estate was built around the chapel grounds, which has the same land boundary now as it always had (the only slight difference being the widening of the pavement and repositioning of the gate, which I am still looking for further details of).

 Map of the current housing estate, overlaid with a map of the same area from the early 1900's.